SyncfusionExamples/How-to-create-a-Spline-Chart-in-WinUI/README.md

 using Syncfusion.UI.Xaml.Charts;
 ```
 ### Step 3:
-Initialize an empty chart with XAxes and YAxes as shown in the following code sample.
+Initialize an empty chart with the XAxes and YAxes as shown in the following code sample.

 **[XAML]**
 ```